gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

       * _What is Computer Science and Software Engineering._
         * Programming languages and Python 3
         * Importance of rapid prototyping.
-        * Basic setups of tools: Editors, command lines, pyhton and pytest.
+        * Basic setups of tools: Editors, command lines, python and pytest.
         * Where to find documentation.
         * Interactive python console and executing python programs.
       * _"Hello World" and unit tests._